sidravi1/sidravi1.github.io/_posts/2019-03-27-back-to-basic-with-david-mackay-ii.md

 ![all results]({{"/assets/20190327_all_results.png" | absolute_url}})

 As always you can find [the notebook](https://github.com/sidravi1/Blog/blob/master/nbs/Mackay_kmeans.ipynb) with the code online.
+You may want to try these again with three clusters.

 {% highlight python %}
 {% endhighlight %}